Urinary Incontinence

 EmpowerRF treatment helps urinary incontinence by using radiofrequency energy to tighten pelvic floor muscles and support the bladder.
 This procedure boosts collagen, improves muscle tone, and reduces urine leakage.

-Meet our specialised team of urinary incontinence doctors in Bradford at MySkyn Clinic.
-Our expert team is committed to helping you achieve optimal results and ensuring you feel confident every step of the way.
+Meet our best Urinary Incontinence Treatment doctors in Bradford at MySkyn Clinic.
+Our expert team is committed to helping you achieve optimal results, ensuring you feel confident every step of the way.